hpesoj/gsl-pointers/README.md

 v = {};
 ```

 Second, `observer_ptr` lacks a "not null" counterpart.
-While the case for a so-called "vocabulary" type to replace references is weaker than that for non-owning pointers (the meaning of `T&` is not as heavily overloaded as `T*`), the irregular copying behaviour of references makes the case for a complementary "not null" non-owning reference type fairly clear.
+While the case for a so-called "vocabulary" type to replace references is weaker than that for non-owning pointers (the meaning of `T&` is not as heavily overloaded as `T*`), the irregular copying behaviour of references makes the case for a complementary "not null" non-owning reference type fairly strong.

 There are a number of other differences between `optional_view` and `observer_ptr`, but they are less significant:

 * `observer_ptr` has the "ownership" operations `reset` and `release`, presumably because it its API is modelled on the owning smart pointer types.
+* `optional_view` has "safe" construction from `T*` which throws if called with a null `T*`.
-* `optional_view` has the "safe" accessor function `value` which throws if called on an empty `optional_view`, as well as the named function `has_value` to check for empty status.
+* `optional_view` has the "safe" accessor function `value` which throws if called on an empty `optional_view`.
 This part of the API is modelled after `std::optional`.
 * `optional_view` has cast operations `static_view_cast`, `dynamic_view_cast` and `const_view_cast`.

 The question is, is there room for both `optional_view`/`view` _and_ `observer_ptr` in the C++ programmer's toolkit?
 If a separate case can be made for an "owning smart pointer"-like non-owning "smart" pointer, then perhaps there is.
 Otherwise, maybe we have two different designs for two competing types trying to solve the same problem.
 The case for `optional_view` has been laid out here, but the best design for such a type is of course up for discussion.